Genez-io/genezio-documentation/docs/features/authentication.md

 ### Email and password

 Users can register using an email and a password.
 Once the user has registered, a confirmation email will be sent.
-By default the subject and message of the email is already set for you with some default values.
-By default, the redirect url that the user has to click to validate the email is set to your function's URL.
+The email subject and message is already set for you with some default values.
+The redirect URL that the user has to click to verify the account is set to your function's URL.
 You can change the subject, message and redirect URL by going to the Authentication configuration panel from the Genezio Dashboard.

 Another email that is sent automatically is during the reset password flow.
 No default value is set for the reset password flow.
 If you want to use this flow, you have to add a redirect URL to your frontend which will make a request to the `AuthService` once the user confirmed the new password.